ideus-team/phonegap-framework/README.md

 ##5.
 Install plugins for your application from plugins.txt

-Now we use this list fo plugins:
+Now we use this list of plugins:
 - [cordova-plugin-device] (https://github.com/apache/cordova-plugin-device)
 - [cordova-plugin-console] (https://github.com/apache/cordova-plugin-console)
 - [cordova-plugin-device-orientation] (https://github.com/gbenvenuti/cordova-plugin-screen-orientation)